 Just like paint, the stain has pigments which can separate from the base material.
 One way to mix the stain is to shake it.
 But we recommend doing this about an hour before opening the container, to allow the stain to settle back down before use.
 Alternatively, you can stir the stain with a clean paint stirrer.

 Put on your latex gloves.
 Open the stain container.
 Wad up the rag so that one end is about the size of half a tennis ball.
 Dip into the stain container and squeeze out excess back into the container.
 Your aim is to have a stain-dampened rag.
 If stain drips from the rag, it is too wet.

-Put the stain rag on the work material and move it in the direction of the grain.
-Initially, stain should rest on the surface rather than soaking into the wood.
+Put the stained rag on the work material and move it in the direction of the grain.
+Initially, the stain should rest on the surface rather than soaking into the wood.
 If it soaks in quickly, then your wood is still too porous.

 Use the stain sparingly.
-Continue stroking in the direction of the grain, making sure than no excess is left on the wood.
+Continue stroking in the direction of the grain, making sure that no excess is left on the wood.

 You cannot build darker color by rubbing on more coats of stain in this first stage.
 The way to deepen the color is to either let the stain rest on the wood for about ten minutes before wiping off or to apply a second coat after 2 hours.

 One nice feature to using latex gloves is that, while holding the stain-soaked rag, you can invert your glove around the rag, forming a mini trash bag.
 Then, tie off the end of the glove.
 Since stain is flammable, it's good to seal up waste stain as best as you can.